rxalimurad/rxalimurad/README.md

-- 👋 Hi, I’m @rxalimurad
+- 👋 Hi, I’m Ali Murad
+- ✨ I have 7+ years of experience in Software development.
 - 👀 I’m interested in Mobile Application Development.
-- 🌱 I’m currently learning flutter.
+- 🌱 I’m currently learning Nodejs.
-- 💞️ I’m looking to collaborate on flutter and iOS.
+- 💞️ I’m looking to collaborate on flutter, iOS and Nodejs.
 - 📫 How to reach me rxalimurad@gmail.com

 <!---